GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Velocity-space convergence and GPU performance

 We perform a similar convergence study for the CBC with kinetic electrons, as shown in \cref{tab:nl_cyclone_kin}.
-As above, $\mathcal{L}=4$ seems to be sufficient for accurate heat flux predictions in both ion and electron channels.
-However, Hermite convergence is not as strong here, with reasonable accuracy requiring $\mathcal{M}\gtrsim 16$.
+As above, $ N_\ell=4$ is sufficient for accurate heat flux predictions in both ion and electron channels.
+However, Hermite convergence is not as strong here, with reasonable accuracy { (within 15\% of the highest resolution case)} requiring $ N_m\gtrsim 16$.
 Examining the Laguerre and Hermite free energy spectra for these cases in \cref{fig:nl_cyclone_kin_lh}, we see more structure in the Hermite spectra, especially for the electrons.
-The oscillatory nature of the spectrum, with higher amplitudes in even Hermite modes than odd, could be an indication that the toroidal drifts (which couple every other Hermite mode) are playing a strong role in the dynamics.
-Despite this structure, reasonably accurate results can be achieved in 218 minutes on 4 GPUs using $(\mathcal{L},\mathcal{M})=(4,16)$.
+The oscillatory nature of the { electron} spectrum, with higher amplitudes in even Hermite modes than odd, could be an indication that the toroidal drifts (which couple every other Hermite mode) are playing a strong role in the dynamics. { This is consistent with the results of analytical and numerical convergence studies of the Laguerre-Hermite basis associated with toroidal drifts by \citet{Frei2022a,Frei2023}.} Despite this structure, reasonably accurate results can be achieved in 159 minutes on 4 GPUs using $( N_\ell, N_m)=(4,16)$.
 This is quite good for a nonlinear, electromagnetic gyrokinetic ITG simulation with real-mass-ratio kinetic electrons.
 Additional details about multi-GPU scaling are presented in \cref{sec:scaling}.

 Note that using more Hermite modes not only adds to the size of the problem, but also makes the Courant-Friedrichs-Levy (CFL) constraint on the timestep more restrictive because the maximum parallel velocity $v_{\parallel\mathrm{max}}$ on the Hermite collocation grid increases with the number of Hermite modes.
 In future work we will try to alleviate this issue by constraining the maximum velocity on the collocation grid.
 However, a commonly-used method of scaling the argument of the Hermite polynomials to reduce the extents of the collocation grid is ill-suited to our problem, since the resulting projection of a Maxwellian onto the scaled basis often diverges \citep{Fok2001}.
 Instead, an approach similar to that used by \citet{Candy2016} to bound the energy grid in CGYRO could be used here.